Eternal Mankind and the Tree

 Then the engine noise changed, and she could swear someone slammed on the brakes.
 Everyone lurched backward, as though falling toward the front of the plane.
 But . . . they were still airborne.
 The tiny scene out of the window was still off the ground.
 And it was slowing, slowing, slowing until the world barely crawled by and Rachael wondered how in heck this plane's wings could still generate lift.
 Then the floor thudded and bounced with the force of their touchdown, and the braking got even harder.
 She stumbled backward into the soldier behind her.
 The only thing that kept both of them from falling to the floor was sheer dread over how embarrassed they'd be.

 No time to admire the scenery.
-First Platoon was already double-timing it out through the open ramp, their armored boots stomping cacophonously against the cargo deck.
+Twin rocket lauchers flamed into life, their loads vanishing into the sunlight; then First Platoon double-timed it out through the open ramp.
+Armored boots stomped cacophonously against the cargo deck.
 Rachael would be on the move in four . . . three . . . two . . . one . . .
 GO!

 Eternal Mankind and the Tree is continued in chapter 3.